 So, from an effort and interest perspective, it seems that the doctorate is not a great fit.
 The other aspect that’s worth considering, is the job market for professors.
 In some fields, there are more openings than others.
 This might be due to local demographic features.
 For instance, if some fields were very popular and experienced significant growth about 30 years ago, there’s a chance that there are enough retiring professors that there are opportunities for new faculty members.
 A faculty member in an I/O Psychology program told me that he’s noticed more hiring in this area over the past year or so.
 Generally speaking, however, the story that I’ve been hearing from most academics is that when faculty retires, the university prefers to hire sessional or contract instructors instead of tenure-track, full-time faculty.

 So what’s the takeaway message?
 If you’re considering completing a Ph.D. degree because you think you’ll enjoy teaching but you’re not genuinely interested in producing research, it’s worth thinking about other ways that you can teach without being required to publish research (e.g., community colleges).
 If there are other careers where having a Ph.D. will be an advantage, then those might also be worth exploring.
 With that said, it’s important to do your homework.
 If your job prospects and probable income are similar whether you have an MA or a Ph.D., then the time and cost associated with the doctorate (both direct and opportunity costs) might be too high.
+Also, there are many employers who may consider you overqualified if you have a Ph.D. so you’ll need to do your homework to explain how your different credentials will be beneficial.
 In the end, it’s a personal choice.
 If you’re curious, I don’t regret earning my doctorate, but when I graduated, the economy was different than how it is now.

 More than career coaching, it’s career psychology®.